 If you were wrongfully charged with an OVI/DUI, you can take steps to protect your freedom.
 A knowledgeable OVI/DUI defense attorney can assess the details of your criminal charges and determine if law enforcement followed the correct procedures during your arrest.
 Field sobriety tests are prone to errors and police officers must be certified to administer the test legally.
 Law enforcement can also make severe mistakes when testing a person’s blood or urine samples.

 At The Law Office Brian Jones, our team of experienced defense attorneys fight for our clients.
-You can contact us now to schedule your free consultation with a trusted lawyer.
+You can contact us now to schedule an appointment with a trusted lawyer.